 I have been reflecting on reflection.
-As I get older, I get more cognitive in how I navigate the world, and I have lost much of my youthful spontaneity and emotional guidance.
-I am unsure whether this is a good thing or a bad thing, thus the practice of reflection.
+As I get older, I get more cognitive in navigating the world and have lost much of my youthful spontaneity and emotional guidance.
+I am unsure whether this is a good or bad thing, thus the practice of reflection.
 Even more interesting, as I ponder my existential belly button, a second thought emerges as I reflect on the process of reflection.
 I am not the meditation guru, nor am I a person to do regular practice of anything aside from going to bed and night and getting up in the morning.
-Yet, I find myself increasingly sitting in silence and trying to listen.
+Yet, I find myself sitting in silence and trying to listen.

-Even as I write this, I question the validity of this type of approach to self-improvement.
-My mind wanders as I wrestle with the foolishness that I feel for a few minutes.
+Even as I write this, I question the validity of this approach to self-improvement.
+My mind wanders as I wrestle with my foolishness for a few minutes.
 Yet, after the first 5 minutes, I am surprised by how much better I feel.
-I then ponder the idea of reflection even more and consider why this simple little practice even works at all.
+I then ponder the idea of reflection even more and consider why this simple little practice works.
 And then I do it again the next morning and every morning after that.
 I then remember that teaching from days past that I will change if I do something for 30 days.
 So, I am in the process of reflecting on reflecting and checking to see if I am changing.

 Learning to Listen

 Listening is a complicated activity where you have to weed through fears, ideas, beliefs, and misunderstandings to get to where you can find the answers you need.
 It takes concentration, practice, and diligence.
 After the first few days, you will begin to hear differently.
 I am on day ten and still struggling to listen well.
 The “squirrel” syndrome challenges me, and I am easily distracted by the ideas and thoughts running around my brain.